Can Transformer Memory Be Corrupted? Investigating Cache-Side Vulnerabilities in Large Language Models: Abstract

 \section{Abstract}

-Even when prompts and parameters are secured, transformer language models remain vulnerable because their key–value (KV) cache during inference constitutes an overlooked attack surface.
-To address this, we present \ModelName, a modular framework that formalizes and implements the Malicious Token Injection (MTI) attack.
-Within this framework, cached key vectors are perturbed at selected layers and timesteps through controllable magnitude and frequency, using mechanisms such as additive Gaussian noise, zeroing, and orthogonal rotations.
-A theoretical analysis characterizes how these perturbations propagate through the attention mechanism, deriving bounds that link (i) logit deviations to the Frobenius norm of the corruption and query scaling, and (ii) shifts in attention and output distributions to these logit changes via softmax Lipschitz properties.
-Empirical evaluations demonstrate that \ModelName reliably alters next-token distributions, semantics, and downstream task performance on GPT-2 and LLaMA-2/7B across both synthetic prompts and standard NLP benchmarks.
-Extending to retrieval-augmented and agentic pipelines, cache corruption in post-retrieval layers is shown to destabilize grounding, reasoning, and action selection.
-Collectively, these findings identify cache integrity as a critical yet under-examined vulnerability in current LLM deployments and establish controlled KV corruption as a reproducible threat model for future robustness research.
+Even when prompts and parameters are secured, transformer language models can remain exposed because their key--value (KV) cache during inference constitutes an under-examined attack surface.
+We present \ModelName, a modular framework that formalizes and implements Malicious Token Injection (MTI): cache-side perturbations applied to cached key vectors at selected layers and timesteps, with controllable magnitude and frequency (e.g., additive Gaussian noise, zeroing, and orthogonal rotations).
+We provide a theoretical analysis that upper-bounds how bounded cache perturbations propagate through attention, linking (i) logit deviations to the perturbation norm and query scaling, and (ii) shifts in attention and output distributions to these logit changes via standard softmax stability arguments under bounded-logit assumptions.
+Empirically, we show that \ModelName induces measurable distributional shifts and downstream performance degradation on GPT-2 and LLaMA-2/7B across synthetic prompts and standard NLP benchmarks.
+Extending to retrieval-augmented and agentic pipelines, we find that perturbations in post-retrieval layers can destabilize grounding and action selection.
+Collectively, these results motivate treating cache integrity as a first-class robustness boundary and position controlled KV perturbation as a reproducible experimental threat model for future research.